-- 7. The Senatus Academicus may, on the recommendation of the relevant course organiser, recognise as qualifying towards an award, or as exempting from part of the requirement for an award, attendance and/or qualifications gained before entry, providing that: - a) candidates shall not normally be eligible for the award of any Postgraduate Certificate unless they have obtained a minimum of 30 credit points at level 5 obtained while registered at the University of Aberdeen.
-Candidates undertaking their studies in the disciplines of Counselling or Education shall not normally be eligible for the award of any Postgraduate Certificate unless they have obtained a minimum of 60 credit points at level 5 obtained while registered at the University of Aberdeen; - b) candidates shall not normally be eligible for the award of a Postgraduate Diploma, unless they have obtained a minimum of 60 credit points at level 5 obtained while registered at the University of Aberdeen; - c) candidates shall not normally be eligible for the award of a Master's Degree unless they have obtained a minimum of 90 credit points at level 5 obtained while registered at the University of Aberdeen.
-Candidates undertaking their studies in the disciplines of Counselling or Education shall not normally be eligible for the award of a Master's Degree unless they have obtained a minimum of 120 credit points at level 5 obtained while registered at the University of Aberdeen or unless they have obtained a minimum of 60 credit points at level 5 obtained while registered at the University of Aberdeen and have previously gained a Postgraduate Diploma in an equivalent programme from a recognised Higher Education Institution (normally within the past 5 years); - d) only a maximum of 30 credit points can be recognised from previous PGDE study carried out at a recognised Higher Education Institution (normally within the past 5 years); - e) no more than 60 credit points at level 5 may be counted as common to the award of two different Master's degrees and/or diplomas at the University of Aberdeen, with the exception of the Master of Business Administration which permits 120 credits to be counted as common with the Master of Science in International Business Management.
+7. The Senatus Academicus may, on the recommendation of the relevant course organiser, recognise as qualifying towards an award, or as exempting from part of the requirement for an award, attendance and/or qualifications gained before entry, providing that (a) candidates shall not be eligible for the award of any Postgraduate Certificate in the discipline of Education unless they have obtained a minimum of 30 credit points at level 5 obtained while registered for that award in the University of Aberdeen; (b) candidates shall not be eligible for the award of the Postgraduate Certificate in Health Economics (by distance learning) unless they have attained a minimum of 45 credits at level 5 obtained while registered for that award in the University of Aberdeen; (c) candidates shall not be eligible for the award of a Postgraduate Certificate in any other discipline, or any Postgraduate Diploma or Master's Degree, unless they have obtained a minimum of 60 credit points at level 5 obtained while registered for that award at the University of Aberdeen; (d) only a maximum of 30 credit points can be recognised from previous study towards a PGDE carried out an external institution; (e) no more than 60 credit points at level 5 may be counted as common to the award of two different Master's degrees and/or diplomas at the University of Aberdeen.